julienbourdeau/debugbar.dev/source/_docs/04-configuration.md

 ## Changing URL and port

 By default, the frontend will connect to localhost:3000.
 If you use another port or a domain, you need to pass the URL to the frontend.
+If you use http polling, [checkout this page](/docs/polling-mode).

-With the ERB helper, you can pass a hash to override [any configuration defined here](https://github.com/julienbourdeau/debugbar/blob/166e5def8/client/src/models/Config.ts#L3-L11).
+With the ERB helper, you can pass a hash to override [any configuration defined here](https://github.com/julienbourdeau/debugbar/blob/166e5def8/client/src/models/Config.ts#L3-L15).

 ```erb
 <%= debugbar_javascript  cable: {url: "something.test:3030"} %>